NF1198/moria-timelapse/README.md

 ## Theory of operation

 Moria applies a temporal low-pass filter to pixel data.
-This effectively allows the operator to define a virtual long exposure time of arbitrary length.
 Images are captured from the camera at a relatively higher frame rate, then temporally low-pass filtered.
-Images are then saved at a user-defined interval.
+This effectively allows the photographer to choose a virtual exposure time of arbitrary length.
+Images are saved at a user-defined interval independent of the virtual exposure time.

+For example, you can capture images from a camera at 15 fps, apply a filter period of 300 seconds (5 minutes) and save images every 60 seconds.
+The resulting images will have a virtual exposure time of 5 minutes.

 # Usage